Top 5 greatest discoveries from ancient history

 1. The wheel

 Perhaps the most crucial invention in human history is the wheel.
-More than anything is, has transformed how humans have interacted with our world.
+More than anything else, it has transformed how humans have interacted with our world.

 It also led to the development of other important inventions such as the chariot, water wheels, and mills.